valeIT/valeIT.github.io/_posts/2012-03-02-missconceptions-about-multitasking-on-ios.markdown

 > I said earlier that "the user never has to manage Background tasks on iOS".
 The only exception to this is when one of these Background-running apps goes berserk and will not terminate properly.
 That, however, is an exceptional situation and not a normal part of being an iOS user.

-There is only one situation when you have to manage multitasking on iOs, when it got stuck - it only happens when a developer has made a poor job developing the app.
+There is only one situation when you have to manage to multitask on iOS when it got stuck - it only happens when a developer has made a poor job developing the app.

 ---

-[^1]: I went to an Apple store few days ago with a friend because his iPhone had a problem with its battery and the Apple 'Genius' told me that it was because he had left few applications 'opened' - in the multitasking bar - for the whole day, but I have always done it!
+[^1]: I went to an Apple store a few days ago with a friend because his iPhone had a problem with its battery and the Apple 'Genius' told me that it was because he had left few applications 'opened' - in the multitasking bar - for the whole day, but I have always done it!
 So I told him and I also told how multitasking on iOs actually works.
 He had no clue on how it worked, he told me that it behaves just like a Mac but it's completely wrong!
 I was astonished when I heard that, I was asking myself is this really a "genius".

 But that's not the end of the story.
-He told my friend that an app was causing the problem so he had to perform a clean restore on the device and them add ten apps a day and take a close look on the battery, if its behaviour was ok he had to keep adding apps til he would have found the buggy one.
+He told my friend that an app was causing the problem so he had to perform a clean restore on the device and they add ten apps a day and take a close look on the battery if its behavior was ok he had to keep adding apps til he would have found the buggy one.
 My reaction: is he mad??
-Does he really pretend that he would stay all day with only few apps for few weeks (10app a day for 200 apps = 20 days)??
+Does he really pretend that he would stay all day with only a few apps for few weeks (10app a day for 200 apps = 20 days)??

-Thanks God it was a "genius".
+Thank God it was a "genius".

 [^2]: If you don't want to read all the extract it's all shown in this image.
-[Image was deleted and no mirro available]
+[Image was deleted and no mirror available]

 [0]: https://twitter.com/#!/schwa/status/152425874581491712